Math Games are also available in Romanian

 Math Games are fun exercises to teach basic math principles.
 Some of the math games are too advanced for preschool.
 For this reason, they appear in a separate section.

-Additional math activities can be found under Davar Activities, F. Numbers and Numerals.
+Additional math activities can be found under Davar Start Games, F. Numbers and Numerals.

 Introduction to numerals and numbers